shoeper/seafile-docs/changelog/server-changelog.md

 * [fix] Fix group transfer
 * Send notifications to members when a new library is shared to a group
 * Download multiple selected files from Seahub as a ZIP-file
-* Use seafile-data/http-temp to store zip file when downloading a dir
+* Use seafile-data/http-temp to store zip file when downloading a directory
 * [UI] Remember the expanded status of groups in the left hand nav bar
-* [accessibility] Improve accessiblity of library trash/history page by making links for operations selectable by tab.
+* [accessibility] Improve accessibility of library trash/history page by making links for operations selectable by tab.
-* [accessibility] Improve accessiblity of dialogs, add missing labelledby properties for the whole dialog.
+* [accessibility] Improve accessibility of dialogues, add missing labelledby properties for the whole dialog.
 * [accessibility] Improve file/folder upload menu
 * list all devices in admin panel
 * Add syslog support for seafile.log